maxim-saplin/composite_llm_research/README.md

 # Composite LLM Research

-This repository contains research and implementation for Composite LLM patterns (MoA, Think, RLM) compatible with `litellm`.
+This repository contains research and implementation for Composite LLM patterns (MoA, CoT, Think Tool) compatible with `litellm`.

 See [DESIGN.md](DESIGN.md) for detailed architecture and usage.